 This kind of information is genuinely useful, because the underlying custom may not be familiar to modern readers.
 The same goes for extra information in the case of technical terms like σπεκουλάτωρ “courier, executioner” and σπεῖρα “cohort.”
 The provision of such information shows the potential of extended definitions in cases where an English gloss does not provide enough explanation.

 Introducing extended definitions undoubtedly provides the potential for further precision in defining meaning.
 And from time to time extended definitions aid in clarity.
 Sometimes precision has already been achieved in the 3d English edition of Bauer (BDAG).
 But it must be realized that BDAG is a first attempt in this area, and still shows some rough edges in its extended definitions.
 The full potential for extended definitions remains to be realized, as future editions refine what we now have in BDAG.
 In such future editions, extended definitions might usefully be added in some cases where they are still lacking.
-In the other cases, BDAG needs a consistent policy as to whether the extended definitions will be as specific as the glosses, or whether they will typically be used only mark out the broad, general area of meaning.
+In the other cases, BDAG needs a consistent policy as to whether the extended definitions will be as specific as the glosses, or whether they will typically be used only to mark out the broad, general area of meaning.
 And it needs to straighten out the instances that confuse state and event.
 For the moment, the user of BDAG should be aware of the fact that the extended definitions are often broader and vaguer in meaning than the corresponding glosses.
 In most cases they function at most to clarify but not to make more precise the meaning of the glosses.

 1 A Greek-English Lexicon of the New Testament and Other Early Christian Literature, rev. and ed.
 Frederick William Danker, 3d ed.
 (Chicago/London: University of Chicago Press, 2000); based on Walter Bauer’s Griechisch-deutsches Wörterbuch zu den Schriften des Neuen Testaments und der frühchristlichen Literatur, 6th edition, ed.
 Kurt Aland and Barbara Aland, with Viktor Reichmann and on previous English editions by W. F. Arndt, F. W. Gingrich, and F. W. Danker.
 Henceforth BDAG.